dargueta/metalc/README.rst

 * **UEFI Application:** Uses the UEFI boot services to provide I/O, memory allocation, etc. Useful for writing OS bootloaders and UEFI applications, but not OS kernels.
-* **Kernel:** Uses the UEFI runtime API.
+* **UEFI Kernel:** Uses the UEFI runtime API.
 Useful for OS kernels that rely on UEFI for certain hardware access.

 Build Requirements
 ------------------